bruceravel/demeter/documentation/README.rst

      :linebreak:

-- decorate characters and words to look like keyboard keys in one of our styles (dark, light, purple, orange)
+- decorate characters and words to look like keyboard keys in one of four styles (dark, light, purple, orange)
   ::

      :kbd:`key,style`